 All investments present a risk of loss of capital.
-The maximum loss of capital on long equity securities is limited to the fair value of those positions.
-The maximum loss of capital on long forward currency contracts is limited to the notional contract values of those positions.
+The maximum loss of capital on long equity securities and unit trusts is limited to the fair value of those positions.
+The maximum loss of capital on long futures is limited to the notional contract values of those positions.
+On equities sold short, the maximum loss of capital can be unlimited.

-The investments of the Fund, and associated risks, are managed by a specialist Investment Manager, MFS International Australia Pty Ltd ("MFS") under an Investment Management Agreement (the "IMA") approved by the Responsible Entity, and containing the investment strategy and guidelines of the Fund, consistent with those stated in the Product Disclosure Statement.
+The investments of the Fund, and associated risks, are managed by a specialist Investment Manager, Paradice Investment Management Pty Ltd under an Investment Management Agreement (the "IMA") approved by the Responsible Entity, and containing the investment strategy and guidelines of the Fund, consistent with those stated in the Product Disclosure Statement.